jiang-taibai/markdown-renumber/README-en_US.md

 When writing Markdown on a daily basis, we may encounter such a situation:

-- Document migration and integration: when migrating or integrating documents, the original title number may be confused
+- **Document migration and integration**: when migrating or integrating documents, the original title number may be confused
-- Document reconstruction: When reconstructing a document, for example, only one title is modified, but the numbers of all subsequent titles are changed.
+- **Document reconstruction**: When reconstructing a document, for example, only one title is modified, but the numbers of all subsequent titles are changed.

 These situations are time-consuming, labor-intensive, and error-prone to handle.
 Therefore, we urgently need a tool to help us solve these problems.